Research Support Facility

 • Because of the COVID-19 pandemic, NREL made operational adjustments to increase ventilation, which resulted in higher energy use.

-• With many NREL staff working from home temporarily, low building occupancy led to less internal heating from human activity, which requires more hot water consumption to keep the building warm in winter.
+• With many NREL staff working from home during the pandemic, low building occupancy led to less internal heating from human activity, which requires more hot water consumption to keep the building warm in winter.
 (Lower occupancy also means less cooling in summer, but the increase in heating energy is far greater than the reduction in cooling energy.)

-• Because of lower campus electricity needs during COVID-19, NREL preemptively shut off one of the RSF solar arrays.
+• Due to lower campus electricity needs during the pandemic, NREL preemptively shut off one of the RSF solar arrays.
 This prevented the campus from back-feeding electricity to the local utility grid.
-The PV array was shut off from April 2020 to December 2020.
+The PV array was shut off from April to December 2020.
 (Although NREL has a net metering agreement with Xcel Energy for PV generation, NREL is not permitted to back-feed electricity from campus batteries.
-Because NREL has grid-connected research batteries and because it is not possible to distinguish export due to batteries from export due to PV generation, NREL is therefore not permitted to back-feed any electricity to the grid at the South Table Mountain campus at this time).
+Because NREL has grid-connected research batteries—and because it is not possible to distinguish export due to batteries from export due to PV generation—NREL is not permitted to back-feed any electricity to the grid at its South Table Mountain campus).

 Share